lockss/lockss-rtd-manual/docs/troubleshooting/k3s.rst

    If :program:`check-k3s` ran successfully [#fn2]_, your K3s cluster is probably running normally and you do not need to take any action, even if you receive this error message [#fn3]_.

    If your system is running :program:`iptables` version 1.8.0 or later in ``nf_tables`` mode via Alternatives, as can be the case in some Debian or Ubuntu systems, :program:`iptables` needs to be switched to ``legacy`` mode via Alternatives.
 The :program:`configure-firewall` script called by :program:`install-k3s` is supposed to detect this condition and offer to fix it for you [#fn1]_.
+See also :doc:`/troubleshooting/iptables`.

 RHEL7/CentOS7: User namespaces disabled; add 'user_namespace.enable=1' to boot command line To resolve this issue sometimes ecountered in the RHEL/CentOS family of operating systems [#fn4]_: